Basilic

-Decision to use OpenAPI-first approach with hey-api for client generation, REST-first approach, and AI/MCP integration support.
+Decision to use Fastify REST API with OpenAPI generation and Hey API for client generation, REST-first approach, and AI/MCP integration support.

 Context

-We need to define API contract strategy for frontend-backend communication that:
+We need to define API architecture for frontend-backend communication that:

 • Provides type-safe client generation for frontend consumption

-• Enables better separation of concerns between API contracts and implementation
+• Enables better separation of concerns between API specs and implementation

 • Supports AI agent integration via MCP (Model Context Protocol)